 What curriculum do you use?

 All of our learning is Reggio Emilia-inspired.
-We integrate elements of Handwriting Without Tears and Spielgaben curriculums within our day for preschool groups.
+We integrate elements of Handwriting Without Tears and Spielgaben curriculums within our day for preschool and kindergarten groups.
 Infants and toddlers are exposed to classical music, art, shapes, colors, and literature.
 We use Kiwi co Panda crates as well.
 Our learning is fluid and child-directed.
 Teachers do not teach at students but often set up provocations or invitations to learn through play, based on student interest and curiosities.

 What is Reggio Emilia?

 Reggio Emilia is a location in Italy that was significantly damaged during Allied bombing raids during WWII forcing the community to come together to rebuild.
 After escaping the bonds of fascism, the people of Reggio Emilia wanted an education system that promoted community and exploration (Edwards, Gandini & Forman, 2011).
 The education process is child led.
 The learner picks the topic and the teacher creates curriculum around the selected topic (Edwards et al., 2011).
 Teachers guide the experience and this leads to discovery and promotes the discovery process (Edwards et al., 2011).
 Parents are encouraged to participate in the learning process which aids in community building.